The New Flutter Integration Tests — Are They any Good?

 Here is a test that in Widget Tests will finish within milliseconds and in Integration Tests will take at least 10 seconds:

-To speed up animations just use timeDilation
+To speed up animations just use timeDilationproperty from package:flutter/scheduler.dart in your test.

 It will speed up all your animations — just remember if you overdo it, your tests might be unstable.